STAT386-Fall-2024/09-streamlit-lab-template/README.md

     * Follow proper graphical guidelines (meaningful title, labels, etc.).
     * At least one feature should be dynamically set; that is, a user can manipulate some aspect of the graphic.
 * Include at least one **summary statistic** (e.g., mean age of deseased females) or **table** that can be dynamically set.
+* A requirements.txt file must be included in your repository for the app to use additional packages.
 * The app should by tidy and without errors.